 In Yörük culture, the most important dwelling is the kıl çadır (black tent).
 Among the Sarıkeçili Yörüks, the tent is traditionally supported by five poles.
 It stays cool during the summer months and also provides good protection against rain.
 In their daily life, Yörüks have produced many distinctive items of their own, including shelters, woven textiles, and tools used in animal husbandry

 As time quietly flows, some of them have left us.
-The five people in this photograph are no longer with us.
+The six people in this photograph are no longer with us.
 Create memories with your loved ones; time passes much faster than we think

 Held in the late 1990s, the first Yörük–Türkmen Festival in Erzin, Hatay, marked an important moment in the region’s history.
 As the first festival of its kind, it clearly reflected the excitement and pride of thousands of Yörüks